-In the Company's view, the long-term uranium outlook is extremely positive as demand for electricity continues to grow.
+In the Company's view, the long-term uranium outlook remains positive as demand for electricity continues to grow.
 Nuclear energy, which is safe, clean, reliable and affordable, will remain an important part of the world's energy mix.
-The shortfall of supply for 2012 is estimated to be 25 million pounds U3O8 and this shortfall will likely increase throughout the current decade.
-New reactors will come on stream and many existing reactors, now off-line for inspection, are expected to be re-commissioned.
+New reactors will come on stream and many existing reactors, now off-line for inspection and upgrade, are expected to be re-commissioned.
+There will continue to be the need for new supply from primary sources during the next decade.
 The long-term fundamentals that have driven the growth of the nuclear industry during the past few years remain strong.